When do I use IAM?

 You grant permissions to a user by creating a policy, which is a document that lists the actions that a user can perform and the resources those actions can affect.
 Any actions or resources that are not explicitly allowed are denied by default.
 Policies can be created and attached to principals (users, groups of users, roles assumed by users, and resources).

-These policies are used with an IAM role:
+You can use these policies with an IAM role:

-• Trust policy – Defines which principals can assume the role, and under which conditions.
+Trust policy – Defines which principal can assume the role, and under which conditions.
 A trust policy is a specific type of resource-based policy for IAM roles.
 A role can have only one trust policy.

 Use the Example IAM identity-based policies to help you define permissions for your IAM identities.
 After you find the policy that you need, choose view the policy to view the JSON for the policy.
 You can use the JSON policy document as a template for your own policies.